 In the midst of many well-publicized and controversial books on Jesus, N. T. Wright's lectures and writings have been widely recognized for providing a fresh, provocative, and credible portrait.
 Originally published in 1999 and with a new introduction in 2015, The Challenge of Jesus presents an accessible introduction to the "quest for the historical Jesus" and why it matters for the Christian faith.

 Out of his own commitment to both historical scholarship and Christian ministry, Wright challenges us to roll up our sleeves and take seriously the study of the historical Jesus.
-He writes, "Many Christians have been, frankly, sloppy in their thinking and talking about Jesus, and hence, sadly, in their praying and in their practice of discipleship.
-We cannot assume that by saying the word Jesus, still less the word Christ, we are automatically in touch with the real Jesus who walked and talked in first-century Palestine. . . .
+He writes, "Many Christians have been, frankly, sloppy in their thinking and talking about Jesus, and hence, sadly, in their praying and in their practice of discipleship. . . .
 Only by hard, historical work can we move toward a fuller comprehension of what the Gospels themselves were trying to say."

 "Wright has produced a work of frankly evangelical faith with strong historical integrity, because both are necessary for serious study, uncomfortable as that may be. . . .
 A refreshing and inspiring read for those who take both conservative faith and historical scholarship seriously.
 Recommended for academic and public libraries."

 "This superb addition to Wright's oeuvre will prove fruitful reading for neophytes as well as for those already familiar with his approach."

 1. The Challenge of Studying Jesus

 2. The Challenge of the Kingdom

 3. The Challenge of the Symbols